jbhopkins/bioxtasraw/docs/source/tutorial/s2_denss.rst

     *   Verify that the Rg is close to the expected value, and that the chi^2 and support volumes are relatively consistent between models.

+    *   *Note:* Above we show the results for 20 runs instead of the 5 in the tutorial.

 #.
 Individual model results are displayed in the numbered tabs.
 For each individual
     model there are plots of: the original data and the model data (scattering from density);
     the residual between the original data and the model data; and chi squared, |Rg| and support volume